aws-samples/amazon-sagemaker-secure-mlops/README.md

 # Solution architecture
 This section describes the overall solution architecture.

+## Overview
 ![Solution overview](design/ml-ops-solution-overview.drawio.svg)

+**1 – AWS Service Catalog**
+The end-to-end deployment of the data science environment is delivered as an [AWS Service Catalog](https://aws.amazon.com/servicecatalog) self-provisioned product.
+One of the main advantages of using AWS Service Catalog for self- provisioning is that authorized users can configure and deploy available products and AWS resources on their own without needing full privileges or access to AWS services.
+The deployment of all AWS Service Catalog products happens under a specified service role with the defined set of permissions, which are unrelated to the user’s permissions.

+**2 – Amazon SageMaker Studio Domain**
+The Data Science Environment product in the AWS Service Catalog creates an [Amazon SageMaker Studio domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), which consists of a list of authorized users, configuration settings, and an Amazon Elastic File System ([Amazon EFS](https://aws.amazon.com/efs/)) volume, which contains data for the users, including notebooks, resources, and artifacts.

+**3,4 – SageMaker MLOps project templates**
+The solution delivers the customized versions of [SageMaker MLOps project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html).
+Each MLOps template provides an automated model building and deployment pipeline using continuous integration and continuous delivery (CI/CD).
+The delivered templates are configured for the secure multi-account model deployment and are fully integrated in the provisioned data science environment.
+The project templates are provisioned in the SageMaker Studio via AWS Service Catalog.

+**5,6 – CI/CD workflows**
+The MLOps projects implement CI/CD using Amazon SageMaker pipelines and [AWS CodePipeline](https://aws.amazon.com/codepipeline/), [AWS CodeCommit](https://aws.amazon.com/codecommit/), and [AWS CodeBuild](https://aws.amazon.com/codebuild/) services.
+SageMaker pipelines are responsible for orchestrating workflows across each step of the ML process and task automation including data loading, data transformation, training, tuning and validation, and deployment.
+Each model is tracked via the [SageMaker model registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html), which stores the model metadata, such as training and validation metrics and data lineage, manages model versions and the approval status of the model.
+This solution supports secure multi-account model deployment using [AWS Organizations](https://aws.amazon.com/organizations/) or via simple target account lists.

+**7 – Secure infrastructure**
+Amazon SageMaker Studio domain is deployed in a dedicated VPC.
+Each [elastic network interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) used by SageMaker domain or workload is created within a private dedicated subnet and attached to the specified security groups.
+The data science environment VPC can be configured with internet access via an optional [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).
+You can also run this VPC in internet-free mode without any inbound or outbound internet access.
+All access to the AWS public services is routed via [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html).
+Traffic between your VPC and the AWS services does not leave the Amazon network and is not exposed to the public internet.

+**8 – Data security**
+All data in the data science environment, which is stored in [Amazon S3 buckets](https://aws.amazon.com/s3/), [Amazon EBS](https://aws.amazon.com/ebs) and EFS volumes, is encrypted at rest using [customer-managed AWK Key Management Service (KMS) keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk).
+All data transfer between platform components, API calls, and inter-container communication is protected using Transport Layer Security (TLS 1.2) protocol.
+Data access from the SageMaker Studio notebooks or any SageMaker workload to the environment Amazon S3 buckets is governed by the combination of the [Amazon S3 bucket and user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-iam-policies.html) and [S3 VPC endpoint policy](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html#vpc-endpoint-policies).

 ## AWS account, team, and project setup
 The following diagram shows the proposed team and AWS account structure for the solution: